wkhere/stackless/Doc/reference/simple_stmts.rst

 imprt mod`` from within ``pkg.subpkg1`` you will import ``pkg.subpkg2.mod``.
 The specification for relative imports is contained within :pep:`328`.

-.. index:: builtin: __import__

-The built-in function :func:`__import__` is provided to support applications that determine which modules need to be loaded dynamically; refer to :ref:`built-in-funcs` for additional information.
+:func:`importlib.import_module` is provided to support applications that determine which modules need to be loaded dynamically.

 .. _future: